isomerpages/moe-meetoh/_experience-at-mts/English, Mathematics, Science/Science.md

 #### Goals

-At the end of their primary education in Mee Toh School, students will be able to
+At the end of their primary education in Mee Toh School, students will be able to<br>

-· use scientific terms and concepts to understand themselves and the world around them<br>
+•	use scientific concepts acquired to help them understand themselves and the world around them<br>
-· develop process skills, habits of mind and attitudes necessary for scientific inquiry<br>
+•	develop skills, habits of mind and attitudes necessary for scientific inquiry<br>
-· use scientific knowledge and methods in making personal decisions<br>
+•	apply scientific concepts and skills in making responsible decisions<br>
-· appreciate how science influences people and the environment
+•	appreciate how science influences people and the environment

 <img src="/images/sci101.png" style="width:80%">